LawrenceLOWright/Time-Bandits/README.md

 1.

 ## Credits
 This project was written, coded, and designed by Jack Blair, Carinn Gaspar, Celeste Holt, and Lawrence Wright for the class COSC345 (software development) at the University of Otago.
-Some CI elements were provided by Vaughn Kitchen.
+Some CI elements were provided by Vaughan Kitchen.